Dogs of all breeds, temperaments and social levels.

 A chance to expose your dog to various weather contions, terrains etc. Our hikes take place rain, shine, sleet, hail or snow.

 Each hike begins with a ‘meet-up’ where prizes can be won!
-All proceeds raised go to that hike’s featured rescue organization.
+All proceeds raised go to that hike’s featured organization.
 This meet up portion (standing around with everyone) can be an important part of the dogs gained experience.

 The entire event is approx. 2 hours in duration each month.
 Hikes are designed that you may join us for the whole trek, or, if needed, you can turn around at any time to return to the starting point.